brangi/gth-engineering/README.md

 ## API Documentation

-This documentation provides details on the API endpoint and setup instructions for the Docker environment of the `gth-engineering-hometake` project.
+This documentation provides details on the API endpoint and setup instructions for the Docker environment of the `''` project.
 The project includes a Node.js application that interfaces with the Wikipedia API to fetch and return the view count of a specified article for a given month.

 ### Getting Started

-To set up the `gth-engineering-hometake` project locally, including installing its dependencies, follow these step-by-step instructions.
+To set up the `''` project locally, including installing its dependencies, follow these step-by-step instructions.
 This guide assumes you have Node.js and npm (Node Package Manager) already installed on your machine.
 If you haven't installed Node.js and npm yet, visit [Node.js official website](https://nodejs.org/) to download and install them before proceeding.

 #### Clone the Project